opendaylight/docs/docs/release-process/project-release.rst

 Preparing your project for release
 ==================================

-A project can produce a staging repository by clicking "build" for their {project-name}-maven-release-{stream} job.
-This job performs the following
+A project can produce a staging repository by using one of the following methods against the {project-name}-maven-stage-{stream} job:

-duties:
+* Leave a comment ``stage-release`` against any patch for the stream to build
+* Click ``Build with Parameters`` in Jenkins Web UI for the job

+This job performs the following duties:

 1. Removes -SNAPSHOT from all pom files
 2. Produces a taglist.log, project.patch, and project.bundle files